Bioengineering

 Representative on General Council: Prof Nicholas Dunne (DCU)

-BinI 2022 Student/Postdoc Committee
+BinI 2025 Steering Committee

 At an Executive Committee meeting held on Thursday 27th January 1994, Mr Clive Lee sought permission to form a new Section of Bioengineering.
 Mr Lee is a lecturer at the Royal College of Surgeons.
 They usually have four meetings a year.
 The Executive agreed.
 It was suggested Mr Lee should hold a meeting to elect a President and Council Members for this Section.